Measurement of a spin-1 system: Background

 \subsection{A useful property of a spin-one operator}

 In the following, we shall exploit the formula valid for a spin 1,

 which follows from

-We remark that this is the only property of the spin-one operator that we are going to exploit, so that the results presented here apply to any operator satisfying Eq.~\eqref{eq:3=1}, not only operators on qutrits.
+We remark that this is the only property of the spin-one operator that we are going to exploit, so that the results presented here apply to any operator satisfying \eqref{eq:3=1}, not only operators on qutrits.
 In other words, the results of the present manuscript apply to any operator having eigenvalues in the set $\{-1,0,1\}$.
-Furthermore, the results can be trivially extended to any operator $\Hat{X}$ having three equally spaced eigenvalues $x_1, x_2, x_3$, $x_2-x_1=x_3-x_2=\Delta x$, by making the shift and rescaling $\Hat{X}=\Delta x \Hat{S}+x_2$.
+Furthermore, the results can be trivially extended to any operator $\hat{X}$ having three equally spaced eigenvalues $x_1, x_2, x_3$, $x_2-x_1=x_3-x_2=\Delta x$, by making the shift and rescaling $\hat{X}=\Delta x \hat{S}+x_2$.

-In particular, an operator satisfying $\Hat{S}^2=1$, e.g. a Pauli matrix representing a spin-1/2, satisfies also Eq.~\eqref{eq:3=1}, so that the following results apply to this case as well, after applying the further restriction $\Hat{S}^2=1$.
-As the exact solution of a measurement of a spin-1/2 is well known \cite{Peres1989,Duck1989,DiLorenzo2008,DiLorenzo2012a,DiLorenzo2012e,DiLorenzo2013e}, it will provide a reference check.
-Another example of particular relevance where Eq.~\eqref{eq:3=1} holds is that of two spin 1/2.
+In particular, an operator satisfying $\hat{S}^2=1$, e.g. a Pauli matrix representing a spin-1/2, satisfies also ~\eqref{eq:3=1}, so that the following results apply to this case as well, after applying the further restriction $\hat{S}^2=1$.
+As the exact solution of a measurement of a spin-1/2 is well known \cite{Peres1989,Duck1989,DiLorenzo2008,Kagami2011a,DiLorenzo2012a,Kofman2012}, it will provide a reference check.
+Furthermore, a projection operator satisfies as well~\eqref{eq:3=1}, but $\hat{S}^2=\hat{S}$.
+Thus, the results presented in the following subsume both those for the measurement a spin-1/2 and those for the measurement of a \emph{yes/no} operator.

+Another example of particular relevance where \eqref{eq:3=1} holds is that of two spin 1/2.
 Their total spin is a $4\times 4$ matrix, giving a reducible representation of SU(2).
 The sector corresponding to the singlet is represented by the scalar $0$, while the sector corresponding to the total spin 1 is represented by a $3\times 3$ operator $S_3$, namely

 with $\mathbf{0}_3$ the null vector in three dimensions.